Papa The Great: Production

 Papa The Great is a remake of director K. Bhagyaraj's own Tamil film Vaettiya Madichu Kattu (1998).
 It was produced by Gulshan Kumar of T-Series, and the screenplay was written by Bhagyaraj, while Nawab Arzoo wrote the dialogues.
 Cinematography was handled by K. S. Prakash Rao.
 The final cut of the film was 143 minutes.

 Soundtrack

-The soundtrack was composed by Nikhil–Vinay.
+The soundtrack was composed by Nikhil–Vinay, except where noted.

 Release and reception

 Papa The Great was released on 28 July 2000.
-Critic Taran Adarsh wrote for Bollywood Hungama, "On the whole, [Papa The Great] lacks in qualities to have a safe ride at the box-office."
+Taran Adarsh wrote for Bollywood Hungama, "On the whole, [Papa The Great] lacks in qualities to have a safe ride at the box-office."
+On the contrary, K. N. Vijiyan of New Straits Times wrote that "IF you miss having good family stories in Hindi movies, this film is just for you".
 Made on a budget of ₹17500000, the film grossed ₹6744750 worldwide, thus becoming a box-office bomb.